BenDStokes/VariTensor/README.md

         {mu, CONTRAVARIANT},
         {nu, COVARIANT}
     };
+    // The alternative aliases UPPER and LOWER can also be used for index variance

     // Tensors are forward iterable so are compatible with many STL algorithms std::ranges::iota(T, 0);
     std::ranges::iota(U, 0);

     // VariTensor uses operator[] to index tensors
-    // Could omit the indices here as they are the same we declared with, but they add to readability Tensor V = T[mu] * U[mu, nu];
+    // We could omit the indices here as they are the same we declared with, but they aid readability Tensor V = T[mu] * U[mu, nu];
 }
 ```